The Last Dance (miniseries): Production and release

-ESPN and Netflix announced their joint production of the 10-part documentary series in May 2018, with the first official trailer being released on December 25, 2018.
+ESPN and Netflix announced their joint production of the 10-part documentary series in May 2018, with the official teaser trailer being released on December 25, 2018.
 The release date was pushed back to June 2020 after another trailer was released in December 2019.
-However, because of the impact of the COVID-19 pandemic, ESPN published the final trailer on March 31, 2020 and expedited the premiere to April 19, 2020, releasing the following statement:
+However, because of the impact of the COVID-19 pandemic, ESPN released the final trailer on March 31, 2020 and moved the premiere to April 19, 2020, releasing the following statement:

 The series was released weekly from April 19, 2020 to May 17, 2020, with two episodes airing each Sunday.
 Outside of the United States, the episodes were released on Netflix the day after their ESPN airing.
 ESPN2 aired a censored version of the documentary alongside the ESPN broadcast.
 The censored version was also aired on ABC.

 According to Hehir, Jordan refused to film interviews in his home to maintain privacy.
 The interviews were filmed in three houses, one rented by the production and two others which were homes of friends of the production.
 The fifth episode is dedicated to Kobe Bryant, who died in a helicopter crash on January 26, 2020.
 Bryant's interview was featured in the episode's opening.